Jindal30/PG-Finder/README.md

+This web app is hosted online at:- http://debanjansarkar.epizy.com/PGLIFE/index.php

 PG Finder is a Full-Stack Web Application.
 This is my B.tech final year major project.
 I got the guidance, and following that I made this web application with my own undertsnading and knowledge.
 It is customized according to what I thought would be better functionalities in this app, from the user perspective.

 This web app has the following functionalities:-